-My keto coleslaw has 2 grams of net carbs.
+My low-carb coleslaw recipe has 2 grams of net carbs.
 So you can enjoy my keto coleslaw, in moderation, whenever you would serve coleslaw.
 See below for some meal planning ideas.

 Mayo and vinegar are both very low in carbs so either is a good choice for keto coleslaw.
 I prefer to mix the two because it adds a creamy and tangy flavor.
 But, if you prefer to have one or the other, you can adjust to suit your preferences.